Devin Booker, Aron Baynes lead Suns past Grizzlies, 114-105

-MEMPHIS, Tenn.
-(AP) — Devin Booker scored 21 points and Aron Baynes hit a career-high four 3-pointers and had 20 points in the Phoenix Suns’ 114-105 victory over the Memphis Grizzlies on Saturday night.
+Baynes’ last 3-pointer came from a familiar spot around the top of the key and caromed in from straight away.
+He didn’t really say whether he called bank.

+“I could have made a better play, but at the end of the day, happy it went down,” the 6-foot-10 center said, adding: “Better to learn in victory than it is in defeat, though.
+We’ll take it.”

-The two combined to shoot 14 of 23 from the field and the Suns finished at 50%, going 14 of 34 from 3-point range.
+Devin Booker had 21 points to help the Suns improve to 4-2.
+He and Baynes combined to go 14 of 23 from the field and 7 of 10 from 3-point range, with Booker converting all three of his 3-point attempts.
+The Suns finished the night shooting 50%, including 14 of 34 from distance.

-Kelly Oubre Jr. added 15 points and Frank Kaminsky had 14.
-Rookie Ja Morant led Memphis with 24 points and seven assists, Dillon Brooks and Brandon Clarke each had 16 points and Clarke added 11 rebounds.
+Rookie Ja Morant led Memphis with 24 points and seven assists.
+Dillon Brooks and Brandon Clarke scored 16 points each, Clarke adding 11 rebounds.

-The game would get away from Memphis in the third quarter, part of the ongoing second-half problems for the young Grizzlies.
+As it has through much of the early season, the game would get away from Memphis in the third quarter, part of the ongoing second-half problems for the young Grizzlies.
+Memphis has held halftime leads in all but one game this season, but have stumbled in the final two frames.

-Phoenix outscored Memphis 37-22 in the third, with the Grizzlies committing 11 turnovers.
-That helped the Suns to convert a two-point halftime deficit into a lead that reached 14 as Phoenix carried an 82-69 into the fourth quarter.
+This time, Phoenix outscored Memphis 37-22 in the third, with the Grizzlies committing 11 turnovers.
+That helped the Suns to convert a two-point halftime deficit into a lead that reached 14 as Phoenix carried an 82-69 lead into the fourth quarter.

-Memphis led 47-45 at the break as both teams struggled from outside the arc, part of overall shooting problems.
-Phoenix made only 3 of 14 from 3-point range in the half, while Memphis was 4 of 16.
-Twelve Phoenix turnovers didn’t help the Suns. either.
+“We came in (before) the third quarter and talked about the adversity we’ve faced this season, and how we need to stick together through it all,” Booker said about the second-half change.
+“Went out there, kept moving the ball.
+Started out very good in the third quarter and it just continued the rest of the game.”

+The second-half struggles are part of the growing pains for Memphis as it tries to make its way through a rebuilding phase around Morant and second-year forward Jaren Jackson Jr., who left the game in the third quarter with a right knee injury.

 TIP-INS